-More and more organizations have come to realize that strong Identity Access Management (IAM) is a fundamental strategy to keep people and assets safe.
+More and more organisations have come to realise that strong Identity Access Management (IAM) is a fundamental strategy to keep people and assets safe.
 In fact, 91% of respondents said that Identity is important to their Zero Trust strategy.

 Across regions, Identity plays a critical role in powering Zero Trust initiatives.
 North America leads the way, with nearly two thirds of respondents rating Identity extremely important, and nearly one third deeming it somewhat important.